-All the serological analyses were performed at the Norwegian Veterinary Institute in Oslo.
-Inconclusive or positive samples in the routine tests were re-tested with specified reference tests.
-If the subsequent results were still positive or inconclusive (except for H1N1pdm virus which is enzootic in Norway), at least 20 new pigs were resampled from the herd in question.
-If this herd had no detectable clinical sign of disease and all these samples were negative for the infection, a single inconclusive or positive sample in the surveillance programme was considered false positive.
+All serological analyses were performed at the Norwegian Veterinary Institute in Oslo.
+Positive or inconclusive results in the surveillance program were retested in duplicate with the same test method.
+Samples were concluded as negative if the retest gave a negative result.
+If the result of the retest was positive or inconclusive, a specified confirmatory test was performed.
+In cases of positive or inconclusive test results for confirmatory tests (except for H1N1pdm virus which is enzootic in Norway), at least 20 new pigs were resampled from the herd in question.
+If clinical signs of disease were absent in the herd, and all resampled animals were negative for antibodies against the pathogen in question, a single positive or inconclusive sample in the surveillance programme was considered false positive.

-Aujeszky's disease
+Aujeszky's disease/pseudorabies virus (ADV/PRV)

-All serum samples were tested for antibodies against AD virus using a commercial blocking ELISA kit (SVANOVIRTM PRV gB-Ab).
-This test detected antibodies against glycoprotein B (previously glycoprotein II) found on the surface of the virus.
-Positive or inconclusive results were retested with the same kit and when the result was still positive or inconclusive, these samples were subjected to neutralisation test (NT).
+All serum samples were tested for antibodies against ADV using a commercial blocking ELISA from Svanova (SVANOVIR® PRV gB-Ab).
+The test detects antibodies against glycoprotein B (previously glycoprotein II) found on the surface of the virus.
+A virus neutralisation test (VNT) was used as confirmatory test for positive or inconclusive results.

-Transmissible gastroenteritis virus and porcine respiratory coronavirus
+Transmissible gastroenteritis virus (TGEV) and porcine respiratory coronavirus (PRCV)

-A combined blocking ELISA (SVANOVIR[TM]) was used to detect antibodies against TGEV/PRCV.
-This ELISA test makes it possible to differentiate between antibodies against TGEV and PRCV, respectively, in serum samples.
+A commercial blocking ELISA from Svanovir (SVANOVIR® TGEV/PRCV-Ab) was used to detect antibodies against TGEV/PRCV.
+The ELISA test enables discrimination between antibodies to TGEV and PRCV in serum samples.
+In cases of positive or inconclusive results, the samples may be sent to the OIE reference laboratory.

-Porcine reproductive and respiratory syndrome
+Porcine reproductive and respiratory syndrome virus (PRRSV)

-All serum samples were tested for antibodies against PRRS virus using the HerdChek PRRS 3XR Antibody Test Kit (IDEXX) which detects the most (pre)dominant European and American strains of PRRS virus(es).
-In the case of inconclusive or positive results, the samples were re-tested at the National Veterinary Institute of the Technical University of Denmark using blocking ELISAs and immune-peroxidase tests (IPT).
+All serum samples were tested for antibodies against PRRSV using a commercial indirect ELISA from IDEXX (IDEXX PRRS X3 Antibody Test), which detects the most (pre)dominant European and American strains of PRRSV.
+In cases of positive or inconclusive results, the samples were sent to the National Veterinary Institute DTU in Denmark for confirmatory testing using ELISA and immuneperoxidase tests for detection of antibodies against EU- and US-strains of the PRRSV.

-Swine influenza
+Swine influenza virus (SIV)

-To test for swine influenza virus antibodies, the serum samples were initially analysed using an ELISA kit (ID Screen® Influenza A Antibody Competition multi-serotypes test, IDVET) designed to detect anti-influenza A specific antibodies.
-When the results were positive or inconclusive, the serum samples were re-examined using the hemagglutination-inhibition (HI) assay(s) for antibodies against the H1N1pdm and European H1N1, H1N2 and H3N2 serotypes according to the method described in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (1).
+A commercial competitive ELISA from ID.vet (ID Screen® Influenza A Antibody Competition multispecies) were used to screen serum samples from swine for antibodies against influenza A virus.
+In cases of positive or inconclusive results, the serum samples were retested using the haemagglutination inhibition test (HI), for the detection of antibodies against the H1N1pdm09 and European H1N1, H1N2 and H3N2 serotypes according to the method described in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals.
 The antigens for the tests were produced at the Norwegian Veterinary Institute.